SeisSol/SeisSol/Documentation/build-problems.rst

 That can happen for example, if:

 * Some version of the documentation recommends using ``HOST_ARCH=skx`` which enables some basic AVX512 options.
-However, most CPUs in personal computers to date do not support AVX512.
-To avoid this problem, use ``HOST_ARCH=hsw``.
+However, most CPUs in personal computers, as well as AMD Epyc CPUs of Zen 3 or older do not support AVX512 to date.
+To avoid running into this problem, use ``HOST_ARCH=hsw``.
 * Check again the system you want to run SeisSol on.
 Sometimes, for example, login nodes can have a different architecture compared to compute nodes.

 To get a working build, choose ``noarch``.
 If that works, you are good on your local machine by using ``hsw`` (for x86_64 machines)